kyma-project/examples/metrics-otlp/README.md

 ## Install the agent

-1. Deploy the agent
+1. Deploy the agent.

-   The gateway deployed in the previous step can be used to push metrics via OTLP.
-If you prefer to use the prometheus pull-approach, a dedicated instance is needed for scraping your workload.
-Furthermore, an agent is required running as a daemonset in order to retrieve node specific metrics.
+   The gateway deployed in the previous step can be used to _push_ metrics via OTLP.
+If you prefer to use the Prometheus _pull_ approach, you need a dedicated instance to scrape your workload.
+Furthermore, to retrieve node-specific metrics, you need an agent as a DaemonSet.

-   The following command will deploy an otel-collector using the upstream helm chart with prepared [values](./metrics-agent-values.yaml).
-The values file is defining a metrics pipeline for scraping workload by annotation and pushing them to the gateway.
-It defines also a second metrics pipeline determining node-specific metrics for your workload from the nodes kubelet and the nodes filesystem itself.
+   Deploy an Otel Collector using the upstream Helm chart with a prepared [values](./metrics-agent-values.yaml).
+The values file defines a metrics pipeline for scraping workload by annotation and pushing them to the gateway.
+It also defines a second metrics pipeline determining node-specific metrics for your workload from the nodes kubelet and the nodes filesystem itself.

    ```bash
    helm upgrade metrics-agent open-telemetry/opentelemetry-collector --version 0.47.0 --install --namespace $KYMA_NS \